-WinGate is an owner-operated wilderness therapy program designed to assist troubled teens, both boys, and girls, ages 13 to 17.
-We specialize in working with boys and girls with dual diagnosis and believe strongly in a systemic approach.
+WinGate an owner-operated wilderness adventure therapy program designed to assist troubled teens, ages 13 to 17.
+We specialize in working with adolescents with dual diagnosis and believe strongly in a systemic approach.
 WinGate is licensed by the State of Utah as an Outdoor Therapeutic Program, and we are a member of the National Association of Therapeutic Schools and Programs (NATSAP).

-“We serve troubled boys and troubled girls and their families by providing an individualized treatment approach...”
+“We serve struggling youth and their families by providing an individualized treatment approach...”

 It’s normal and healthy for adolescents to seek new levels of independence and even to question those in authority.
 But teens struggling with behavioral or emotional problems can be particularly reactive to external direction and may pursue independence in unhealthy ways.
 Give a depressed or highly anxious teen a directive and they're likely to withdraw, retreat, or otherwise passively resist.
 Tell an angry or oppositional teen what to do and they're likely to explode.
 Troubled adolescents can be nearly impossible to control.

-Instead, we provide adolescents with a profound—and unfamiliar— a sense of time, space, and safety in our magnificent wilderness setting.
-In this healing milieu, our clinical team uses an alliance-based treatment approach to patiently invite, instead of force engagement.
+Instead, we provide adolescents with a profound—and unfamiliar— sense of time, space, and safety in our magnificent wilderness setting.
+In this healing milieu, our clinical team uses a relationship-based treatment approach to patiently invite, instead of force engagement.
 Adolescents are experts at hooking adults into a power-struggle dynamic, but our clinical and field professionals are experts at turning that dynamic upside down!

-Alliance-based therapy requires a well-coordinated, extensively trained, talented team of therapists and field staff.
+Relational therapy requires a well-coordinated, extensively trained, talented team of therapists and field staff.
 This approach to treatment is not easy, but it works.
-Alliance-based wilderness therapy results in powerful, therapeutic rapport between our adolescent clients and our therapeutic staff.
+Nature-based adventure therapy supports community cohesion, resulting in powerful, therapeutic rapport between our adolescent clients and our therapeutic staff.
 Clinical research confirms what we know from years of success in working with troubled teens: strong therapeutic rapport is the single most reliable predictor of treatment success.

 We roll with resistance instead of creating resistance

 Resistance ruins the therapeutic opportunity.
-The wilderness experience is unique in the fact that it automatically creates a responsive, rather than a resistant, environment, which enhances the therapeutic intervention.
+Nature-based adventure therapy is unique in the fact that it automatically creates a responsive, rather than a resistant, environment, which enhances the therapeutic intervention.

 Rather than seek to modify a troubled teen's behavior, we are able to connect with our students through responsiveness, allowing our students to gain insight into how their behaviors manifest.
 This is how we are able to teach our students; we can aid in the development of skills for new, more effective choices and behaviors.